Watch & Listen Member Center / Docs Shop

 Rarely in the history of our Barbershop Harmony Society does someone completely alter how we think about the barbershop style.
 Aaron Dale is one of those few.

-Over the past two decades, quartets and choruses at the highest levels across the world have sought out his musical ideas.
-His keen sense of rhythm and ability to express that changed how music with backbeat could be sung in the barbershop style.
-Weaving his innovative ideas into the musical texture of an arrangement has positively impacted the musicality of all singers performing his arrangements.
-Today, our entire Society sings backbeat and swing better as a result.
-In 2020, he was recognized as part of the inaugural class of recipients of the BHS Lifetime Achievement Award for Arrangers.
+Over the past two decades, quartets and choruses at the highest levels across the world have sought out his musical ideas and cleverness.
+His keen sense of rhythm— coupled with the expertise and flair to musically evoke the same—changed how several genres of music could be expressed in the barbershop style.
+Today, all barbershoppers sing backbeat and swing better because of Aaron’s ability to weave his creativity into the texture of an arrangement, positively impacting the musicality of all singers performing his arrangements.
+As a result of his impact and contribution, Aaron received recognition as part of the inaugural class of recipients of the BHS Lifetime Achievement Award for Arrangers in 2020.

-In addition to this, his leadership as director of Kentucky Vocal Union blazed a new trail for small choruses, providing some of the most innovative performances we have witnessed in chorus competition.
+Aaron also blazed a new trail for small choruses with his leadership as director of Kentucky Vocal Union, providing some of the most innovative performances ever witnessed in chorus competition.

-In addition to teaching and coaching, Aaron also served as a judge and as a District Representative for Contest and Judging for his district for a number of years.
+In addition to teaching and coaching, Aaron also served as a Music judge and as a District Representative for Contest and Judging for the CAR district for a number of years.
+The Society will feel the impact of Aaron’s contribution for decades.

 Tom Gentry

-A member of the Barbershop Harmony Society since 1969, Tom Gentry’s lifetime of contributions are numerous.
-Having been certified as an Arrangement judge in 1979, he has the distinction of the most years of service with 44 years as a certified judge, judging in both the Arrangement and Music categories.
-As a judge he was on Boards of Review and a past Category Specialist.
+A member of the BHS since 1969, Tom certified as an Arrangement judge in 1979 and he has the distinction of the most years of service, with 44 years as a certified judge, judging in both the Arrangement and Music (now Musicality) categories.
+As a judge, he served on Boards of Review and is a past Category Specialist.

-Tom was a fixture as a faculty member at Harmony College/University for decades, having taught over a dozen different classes.
-He worked at Harmony Hall as a Music Specialist for 7 years.
-His work with publishing houses led to favorable relationships in getting music published for all singers.
-In addition, Tom chaired the Music Publications Committee for a number of years, in addition to being a director, quartet singer, and coach.
+Tom was a fixture as a faculty member at Harmony College/University for decades teaching dozens of different classes.
+He also worked at Harmony Hall as a Music Specialist for seven years.
+His hard work and favorable relationships with several publishing houses led to arrangers being able to publish more songs in the barbershop style.
+Last, Tom chaired the Music Publications Committee for many years and is a favorite director, quartet singer, and coach.
+Tom’s contributions over his lifetime are numerous and significant and the Hall of Fame award is fitting.

 Clay Hine

 Clay Hine has been a member of the Barbershop Harmony Society since 1978.
-He has sung baritone in multiple quartets throughout his history, including the finalist quartet Category Four, medalist quartet A Mighty Wind, and the 1999 International Championship Quartet, FRED.
+He has sung baritone in multiple quartets, including the 1999 International Championship Quartet, FRED, and the finalist quartet Category Four and medalist quartet A Mighty Wind.

 Clay was one of the driving forces in helping redefine how comedy could be portrayed at the highest levels of both quartet and chorus competition, thus influencing future comedy quartets.

-A successful chorus director, Clay has appeared in the BHS International Chorus Contest for over 30 years as a director or co-director with Big Chicken Chorus, Atlanta Vocal Project and Heralds of Harmony, medaling with Big Chicken and Heralds of Harmony.
+A successful chorus director, Clay has appeared in the BHS International Chorus Contest for over 30 years as a director or co-director with Big Chicken Chorus, Atlanta Vocal Project, and Heralds of Harmony, medaling with Big Chicken and AVP/Heralds.

 About the Barbershop Harmony Society Hall of Fame